 - Student Responsibility

-There are bulletin boards located on the first floor near Sparty's reserved for posting Law College events, outside of several Law College classrooms, and on the second floor with announcements from Alumni Relations, Career Services, Financial Aid, Moot Court, Law Review, Registrar's Office, and Student Affairs.
+There are bulletin boards located on the first floor near Sparty's reserved for posting Law College events, outside of several Law College classrooms, and on the second floor with announcements from Advancement, Career Services, Financial Aid, Moot Court, Law Review, Registrar's Office, and Student Engagement.

 Posting of Flyers